 These two basics are a good place to start:

 A. Self-healing mat: This is a great work surface for several reasons.
-It protects the table surface from things such as ink stains and knife cuts, while also providing a portable space to work on that scraps or embellishments for specific projects can stay on top of when it comes to clean up.
+It protects the table surface from things such as ink stains and knife cuts, while also providing a portable space to work on that allows scraps or embellishments to stay on top for easier cleanup.
 A self-healing mat that also has grid lines in 1/4-inch increments is highly recommended to assist with component placement on projects.
 They are available in all different sizes so find one that comfortably fits your workspace.

 B. Paper trimmer: There are various types of paper trimmers in a variety of sizes available (rotary blade, guillotine, sliding blade, etc).
 A larger trimmer that can accommodate and cut a 12-inch piece of paper is ideal.
 Many scrapbook papers (patterned and cardstock) come in 12-by-12-inch sizes, and the larger size can be useful when creating card bases.
 People find different paper trimmer styles easier to use than others so try experimenting with different styles to find one that you are most comfortable with.